Skip to content

 A healthy Koi does not need additional salt in it’s environment.
 It is perfectly adapted to living in a very low salt environment.
 To maintain a higher than normal level of salt in a pond artificially will not provide any benefit to a healthy Koi but it may provide an opportunity for parasites to develop an immunity to the effects of salt making it ineffective when it’s really needed.

-Previous article Dry Goods - Where have they gone?
+Previous article Dry Goods - Update 09/07/24

 Next article Stocking Levels - What’s the limit?